Inverse Probability Weighting-based Mediation Analysis for Microbiome Data: The motivating study

 In our investigation, we are concerned with exploring the causal associations among IC type, microbiome features, and infection status, where the microbiome features are relatively high-dimensional, zero-inflated, and dependent.
 This is best answered within the framework of mediation analysis, which was first proposed in the social sciences \citep{baron1986moderator,mackinnon2008introduction} and further developed in the causal inference literature \citep{robins1992identifiability,pearl2001direct,vanderweele2014effect}.
 Figure \ref{fig:causalmodel0} illustrates the conceptual model of interest.
 Under the framework of mediation analysis, we aim to elucidate the roles of the microbiome features (i.e., mediators) and IC type (i.e., exposure variable) in causing infection (i.e., outcome) following treatment, specifically, the mediation effect of microbiome features during the AML treatment on the causal relationship between the IC type and infection status.
 The mediation analysis is further complicated by the administration of various antibiotics during the AML treatment, which is commonly prescribed to prevent and treat infections.
 It is known that the use of antibiotics will lead to changes in the composition of gut microbiota \citep{donnat2018tracking,fukuyama2019adaptive,schulfer2019impact,zhang2019facing,xavier2020cancer}.
 Therefore, the effect of the gut microbiome on infection status may be confounded by the administration of antibiotics.

-In the conceptual model, the exposure variable is the binary IC type, with one indicating high-intensity regimens and zero indicating low-intensity regimens.
+In the conceptual model depicted in Figure \ref{fig:causalmodel0}, the exposure variable is the binary IC type, with one indicating high-intensity regimens and zero indicating low-intensity regimens.
 In particular, high-intensity regimens included fludarabine-containing regimens and high-intensity non-fludarabine-containing regimens.
 Low-intensity regimens included hypomethylator-based combinations, including decitabine and azacitidine, and low-dose cytarabine in combination with omacetaxine or cladribine \citep{galloway2017characterization}.
 We consider the gut microbiome profile (abundance of taxa) as the mediator, based on AML patient samples collected immediately prior to the development of infection or at the last sampling time point for patients without infection.
 The outcome of interest is the binary infection status during IC, which is defined microbiologically or clinically as described previously \citep{galloway2016role,galloway2017characterization}.
 For antibiotic use, we focus on the use of broad-spectrum antibiotics between the initiation of IC and the development of infection.
+As shown in \cite{schlesinger2009infection} and \cite{gafter2012antibiotic}, antibiotic use can have direct effect on infection.
 In addition to antibiotic use, we also adjust for baseline covariates, including age and gender.